TechMe103/TechMe103/README.md

 - 👋 Hi, I’m @TechMe103
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently in first year
 - 💞️ I’m looking forward to collaborate and contribute
 - 📫 How to reach me :
 - email : salunkhesanika610@gmail.com